The Basics on Copyright and Fair Use

 What is Fair Use?

-Fair Use is a principle of federal copyright law which provides exemptions in the case of commentary and criticism.
+Fair Use is a principle of federal copyright law which provides exemptions in the case of commentary, criticism, news reporting, teaching, scholarship and research.
 Students and teachers can often use copyrighted work without permission under Fair Use principles.
 There are four factors taken into consideration when determining if the Fair Use exemption applies:

 1. What is the purpose of your use of the work?